 How to continue the workflow and publish management

 After the initial publish to the target space and saving of the first version, you can proceed by following the process outlined in the figure below.

 As mentioned, you can also choose to set up an automated publishing workflow, ensuring that only approved pages get published to the target space.
-To learn more, refer to the documentation of the Comala apps: Using publish and sync with the Comala Document Management family of apps
+To learn more, refer to the documentation of the Comala apps: Use a Comalatech workflow trigger event to publish a page

 Each time you publish from the author space to the target space, only the pages in the Working version will be updated, meaning any new version you save will not be affected by the next publish.
 Every new version you save would also need to be added manually to Viewport afterwards.

 The figure below provides a clear illustration of the authoring and publishing process: